SMAFormer: Synergistic Multi-Attention Transformer for Medical Image Segmentation: Introduction

-This paper introduces \textbf{SMAFormer}, an efficient and effective Transformer-based model for medical image segmentation.
-Inspired by ResUNet~\cite{6resunet}, SMAFormer combines Transformer blocks with a U-shaped residual structure for enhanced multi-resolution feature learning.
+This paper introduces \textbf{SMAFormer}, a Transformer-based model for medical image segmentation.
+Inspired by ResUNet~\cite{6resunet}, SMAFormer combines Transformer blocks with a U-shaped residual structure to retain multi-resolution information while coordinating complementary attention responses.

 Our key contributions are: